 Biosis was engaged to assist Council in the preparation of a background paper to help inform the review of Part 5 of the ADCP 2010.
-This background paper was reported to Council for noting at the 10 May 2021 Council meeting.
+This background paper was reported to Council for noting at the Council Meeting on 10 May 2021.